richardvenneman/appsignal-docs/source/tweaks-in-your-code/frontend-error-catching.html.md

 This is a Beta implementation, which means:

-* There is no official Javascript library supported by AppSignal.
+* There is no official JavaScript library supported by AppSignal.
 * The API might change in the future to support more frameworks.
 * This feature is not enabled by default and requires a setup that uses an appsignal.yml config file.